-The next logical question obviously is: why does Switzerland have a financial institution needing a record \$6.3 billion in cheap (3.33%) overnight funding for the second week in a row.
-We don't know the answer, but have a pretty good idea of who the culprit may be courtesy of Goldman which earlier this week issued the following note:
+The next logical question obviously is: why does Switzerland suddenly have a financial institution needing \$3 billion in cheap (3.33%) overnight funding.
+We don't know the answer, but have a pretty good idea of who the culprit may be.